-- Spelling: We recognize that the journal serves English-speaking writers around the world and so do not require anyone’s “standard” English spelling.
-We do, however, require all writers to be consistent in whatever convention they follow.
+- Spelling and Punctuation: We recognize that the journal serves English-speaking writers around the world and so do not require anyone’s “standard” English spelling and punctuation.
+We do, however, require all writers to be consistent in whatever conventions they follow.

 - Citations: Our preference is for Chicago’s parenthetical/reference style in which citations are given in the text as (last name of author year, page number), combined with full bibliographical information at the end of the article.
 One exception is that Polanyi’s major works may be cited parenthetically using the following abbreviations (with abbreviations italicized):For example: Polanyi argues that ….
 (TD, 56).
 Full bibliographical information should still be supplied in the references section since many of us may work with different editions of Polanyi’s works.

 - LL The Logic of Liberty